COUNTRY DESCRIPTION: Sierra Leone is a developing country in western Africa still recovering from a ten-year civil war that ended in 2002. English

 There is no local equivalent to the “911” emergency line in Sierra Leone.

-Airport transportation: Lungi Airport is located across a large body of water from Freetown.
-There are usually four travel options to and from Lungi airport: helicopter, ferry, water taxi, hovercraft, and by car.
+Airport Transportation: Lungi International Airport is located across a large body of water from Freetown.
+There are usually four travel options to and from Lungi airport: ferry, water taxi, hovercraft, and by car.
 None of the options are without risk, and Embassy personnel do not travel from the airport to Freetown by car.
 The cost for the ferry service is minimal, but the service experiences frequent delays.
 The ferry terminal is located in East Freetown, which has a higher crime rate than other parts of the capital.
-When the helicopter is operating, the charge is $120 each way (payable in U.S. dollars).
 Passengers departing Freetown by air should expect to pay an airport tax of $65.00 (payable in U.S. dollars).

 Currency: Sierra Leone is generally a cash economy.
 There are some ATMs that accept international Visa cards only.
 There are no functioning MasterCard cash points in Sierra Leone.
 Point of sale credit card terminals exist in some major shops, hotels, and restaurants, but very few facilities accept cards.
 Travelers are advised to use credit cards cautiously in Sierra Leone because there is a serious risk that using a card will lead to the number being stolen for use in fraudulent transactions.
 An anti-money laundering law passed in 2005 prohibits importing more than $10,000 in cash except through a financial institution.